eriklindernoren/Keras-GAN/README.md

 ## About
 Keras implementations of Generative Adversarial Network (GAN) models.
-Since I don't have access to a computer with a GPU the models will be limited in their complexity and fast training times will be prioritized.
+Since I don't have access to a computer with a GPU the models will be limited in their complexity and short training sessions will be prioritized.
-This repository is created for a self-educational purpose.

 ## Implementations
 ### ACGAN